prcastro/Nervoso.jl/README.md

 propagate!(net, [1.0, 2.0, 1.0])
 ```

-Since the network isn't trained yet, the output will be a 2-element vector containing gibberish.
+Since the network is initialized with random weights, the output in this case will be a 2-element vector containing gibberish.

 ### Training the network